 A new nonanatomic procedure is upper airway stimulation.
-In upper airway stimulation, an implanted device is used to activate one of the 12th cranial nerves (hypoglossal nerves).
-This is "rescue" therapy and can be successful in highly selected patients with moderate to severe disease who are unable to tolerate CPAP therapy.
+In upper airway stimulation, an implanted device is used to activate a branch of the hypoglossal nerve.
+This therapy can be successful in highly selected patients with moderate to severe disease who are unable to tolerate CPAP therapy (5).

-Adjunctive treatments are commonly used but have no proven role as first-line treatment.
+Adjunctive treatments are commonly used but have no proven role as first-line treatment for obstructive sleep apnea.

 Modafinil can be used for residual sleepiness in OSA in patients who are effectively using CPAP.

-Supplemental O2 improves blood oxygenation, but a beneficial clinical effect cannot be predicted.
-Also, O2 may provoke respiratory acidosis and morning headache in some patients.
+Supplemental oxygen improves blood oxygenation, but a beneficial clinical effect cannot be predicted.
+Also, oxygen may provoke respiratory acidosis and morning headache in some patients.

 A number of drugs have been used to stimulate ventilatory drive (eg, tricyclic antidepressants, theophylline) but cannot be routinely advocated because of limited efficacy, a low therapeutic index, or both.

 Nasal dilatory devices and throat sprays sold OTC for snoring have not been studied sufficiently to prove benefits for OSA.

 1. McEvoy RD, Antic NA, Heeley E, et al: CPAP for prevention of cardiovascular events in obstructive sleep apnea.
 N Engl J Med 2016 375(10):919–931, 2-16. doi: 10.1056/NEJMoa1606599.